INF1NUM/APKToolGUI/README.md

 # FAQ
 ##### Q: Can it be ported to other OS like Linux?
-A: Maybe, but it's not easy since Microsoft is dumb for not supporting it for .NET Core, unlike Java FX which supported all platforms.
-If you know, feel free to open an issue
+A: Notthing is impossible, but it's not easy as long as Microsoft not supporting WinForm for other platforms, making .NET Core useless, unlike Java FX that supports other platforms since decades.
+If you know, feel free to open an issue.
+Until then, use [WineHQ](https://www.winehq.org/) or similar to run exe

 ##### Q: How to update Apktool?
 A: Download [Apktool.jar](https://github.com/iBotPeaches/Apktool/releases) and replace it on Resources folder